 Charles Cui

-I am a Ph.D. candidate in Computer Science at Northwestern University, advised by Matthew Kay.
-I’m also currently a visiting student at the FIGX Lab of UMD Computer Science, mentored by Fumeng Yang.
-I am broadly interested in advancing human-AI collaboration to improve our productivity and creativity.
-In particular, my thesis research includes using data science methods and large language models to build adaptive, scalable, and human-centered technology to measure and promote data visualization literacy and help teachers develop educational assessments.
+I am a researcher passionate about advancing human-AI collaboration to improve our productivity and creativity.
+I completed my Ph.D. in Computer Science at Northwestern University, advised by Matthew Kay.
+My thesis research includes using data science methods and large language models to build adaptive, scalable, and human-centered technology for data visualization and education.
 I use a variety of approaches in research, including quantitative and qualitative analysis of human-computer and human-human interactions, as well as designing, developing, and evaluating systems.

 news